Novyi Buh

-Novyi Buh (Новий Буг, [ˈnɔwɪj ˈbuɦ]) is a city in Bashtanka Raion, Mykolaiv Oblast, Bashtanka Raion, Ukraine.
+Novyi Buh (Новий Буг, [ˈnɔwɪj ˈbuɦ]) is a city in Bashtanka Raion, Mykolaiv Oblast, Bashtanka Raion, Kryvyi Rih metropolitan area, Ukraine.
 It hosts the administration of Novyi Buh urban hromada, one of the hromadas of Ukraine.
 Population: In 2001, population was 16,250.
 The Inhul River Park partly falls within the town.

 History

 Until 18 July 2020, Novyi Buh was the administrative center of Novyi Buh Raion.
-In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, Novyi Buh Raion was merged into Bashtanka Raion., the city was not greatly affected by the Russia-Ukraine war.
+In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four, Novyi Buh Raion was merged into Bashtanka Raion.